Julius Hatry: Life after end of rocket plane design career

 In 1935, Hatry married the actress, Annemarie Schradiek.
 In the same year, he had to stop his research at the instigation of the National Socialists because he had a Jewish grandfather.
 So, he now turned completely to film.
 Arnold Fanck had already hired him in 1925.
 First as an actor because he was a very good skier, then as a cameraman.
 Hatry made films with Hannes Schneider, Luis Trenker, Leni Riefenstahl and Ernst Udet in the 20s.
 Udet also stood up for him during the Nazi era.
 As a screenwriter and assistant director, he made entertainment films for the Tobis company in Berlin, in which Theo Lingen, Leni Marenbach and Rudolf Prack contributed, among others.
 From 1943 to 45, he was production manager and director for the Mars film company and made educational films for the Air Force.
 Also, during his second career in the movie business, Hatry faced many setbacks and discriminations due to his Jewish origins, especially after Udet's death who had tried to protect and shield Hatry.
-“Highly satisfying job and widely recognized.
-But: after Udets death, termination without notice on December 31, 1941”, Hatry noted.
-Nevertheless, he could sign a temporary contract with “Tobis Filmkunst GmbH”: He was assistant director for the films “Die große Nummer”, “Die Wirtin zum Weißen Rössl” and co-director of the film “Die tolle Nacht”.
+"Highly satisfying job and widely recognized.
+But: after Udets death, termination without notice on December 31, 1941", Hatry noted.
+Nevertheless, he could sign a temporary contract with "Tobis Filmkunst GmbH": he was assistant director for the films Die große Nummer and Die Wirtin zum Weißen Rössl, and co-director of the film Die tolle Nacht.

 In February 1945, Hatry experienced the infamous air raids on the city in Dresden, which he later described in detail.
 Despite all the horror of the events he portrayed, Hatry closed his description denouncing Hitler and Nazi Germany as root cause of the disaster.
 After the end of the war, Hatry was able to return to his family in Hamburg.